ArduPilot/ardupilot_wiki/copter/source/docs/traditional-helicopter-autotune.rst

 Tuning Flight Procedures
 ------------------------

 When conducting an AutoTune flight, be sure to have at least at 50 meter by 50 meter area to fly.
+The aircraft will move during the autotuning process.
+Do not let the aircraft get too far away.

-During the feedforward test, the aircraft will travel 5-10 meters.
+.. caution::  During the feedforward test, the aircraft will travel 5-10 meters and further with larger helicopters.
 You may have to bring it back after each iteration of the tuning test.
-Do not let the aircraft get too far away.

 #.
 Power up the controller.
 #.
 Set the flight mode to either stabilize or AltHold (Althold recommended).